cypress-io/cypress-react-unit-test/README.md

 ### Create React App users

-If you are using Create-React-App v3, and want to reuse the built in webpack before ejecting, this module ships with Cypress preprocessor in [plugins](plugins) folder.
+If you are using Create-React-App v3 or `react-scripts`, and want to reuse the built in webpack before ejecting, this module ships with Cypress preprocessor in [plugins](plugins) folder.
 From the `cypress.json` point at the shipped plugin in the `node_modules`.

 ```json
 {